Video on some things to think about for safe towing - Starts at time 13:40

-To bring the FLARM® traffic awareness and anti-collision system to USA soaring, Dave took a year off from professional pursuits and joined the FLARM® team for 2010, contributing heavily to FLARM® version 5 and the new PowerFLARM® product now flying in almost 1000 US sailplanes.
+To bring the FLARM® traffic awareness and anti-collision system to USA soaring, Dave took a year off from professional pursuits and joined the FLARM® team for 2010, contributing heavily to FLARM® version 5 and the new PowerFLARM® product now flying in more than 1000 US sailplanes.
 To promote soaring, Dave exhibited and flew his Antares 20E in EAA's Oshkosh AirVenture airshow in 2009, 2010, and 2011.
-To improve racing glider water dump system reliability, Dave conceived and then developed in cooperation with Lange Aviation a new dump valve system, featured in Schempp-Hirth's new Quintus M glider and all new Antares gliders.
+To improve racing glider water dump system reliability, Dave conceived and then developed in cooperation with Lange Aviation a new dump valve system, featured in Schempp-Hirth's Quintus M glider and all new Antares gliders.

 In addition to being a regular speaker at SSA conventions, Dave has written many Soaring magazine articles.
 In his professional life, Dave built and ran a software and systems consulting business, managed software development and systems for a major international financial market data provider, and now consults on software, systems, testing, and electronics.

 Copyright © 2020 - Dave Nadler - All Rights Reserved